ronaldbosma/azure-integration-services-quickstart/README.md

 ### Prerequisites

-Before you can deploy this template, make sure you have the following tools installed and the necessary permissions:
+Before you can deploy this template, make sure you have the following tools installed and the necessary permissions.

+**Required Tools:**
 - [Azure Developer CLI (azd)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd)
   - Installing `azd` also installs the following tools:
     - [GitHub CLI](https://cli.github.com)
     - [Bicep CLI](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)
 - [.NET Core 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 - [npm CLI](https://nodejs.org/) _(This template uses a workaround to deploy the Logic App workflow, which requires the npm CLI.)_

+**Required Permissions:**
 - You need **Owner** permissions, or a combination of **Contributor** and **Role Based Access Control Administrator** permissions on an Azure Subscription to deploy this template.

 #### Optional Prerequisites